rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 *	The Accessioning and Collections Manager maintains a whiteboard with all new manuscript acquisitions and marks the ones that are ready for discussion at the weekly accessioning meeting.
-*	During this meeting, the Accessioning and Collections Manager and the Acquisitions Assistant updates the team on the status of pending collections and gives information on any significant, new collections that have entered the acquisitions process.
+*	During this meeting, the Accessioning and Collections Manager and the Acquisitions Assistant update the team on the status of pending collections and gives information on any significant, new collections that have entered the acquisitions process.
 *	The accessioning team members add collections to their individual accessioning